Chapter in this post:

 EasyAcc just wrote me that there is a possibility at Amazon to get the loudspeaker with a 50% discount.
-You have to go through this link and tick the box "Coupon - 10% discount voucher".
+You have to go through this link and check the box “Coupon – 10% discount voucher” once.

-At the checkout you then enter the code "SB37SW9Y", which gives you a further 40% discount.
+At the checkout you enter the code "SB37SW9Y", which gives you a further 40% discount.
 In this way, the speaker costs only half.
-I'm still trying to find out how long the discount will be available and then add the date here.
+I'm still trying to find out how long the discount is still available and then add the date here.